bppdddqqqq/thesis-text/src/DevicesV2/Hardware Wallet/SecuX/SecuX V10, V20, W20.md

 FCC Filings:
 - https://fccid.io/2ASNW-SX001

 The FCC filing partially redacts some information, like the BOM and schematics, but according to the FCC specifications, they cannot redact/hide inside photographies of the hardware.
 Which is publicly available and allows the user to know the hardware.
-V20/W20 runs on the [[Nordic Semiconductors nRF52840 SOC]] and seems to contain a rather propriatary [InfoKeyVault S97 Omni](InfoKeyVault%20S97%20Omni) security element.
+V20/W20 runs on the Nordic Semiconductors nRF52840 SOC and seems to contain a rather propriatary InfoKeyVault S97 Omni(InfoKeyVault%20S97%20Omni) security element.

 The hardware can be confirmed on the vendor's press statements.